-20 Best Computer science Universities in USA
+20 Best Computer Science universities in USA | What’s great about them?

 We live in a day and age where computers have an astounding impact on every field imaginable.
 It’s a good time to be a computer scientist.
 To help you along, we’ve made a list of the best computer science universities in USA.

 Computer Science has transformed and affected almost every field imaginable.
 Studying computer science in the US allows you to gain valuable educational experiences.
 It also gives you the opportunity to study in one of the most powerful economies in the world.
 To solve your dilemma of applying to the right university, we have successfully sorted out the best computer science universities in USA based on their course and university rankings.

 The Department of Electrical Engineering and Computer Science (EECS) is the largest at MIT!

 Renowned for its world-class faculty who provide outstanding education and conduct innovative research, MIT prepares its students for the high-technology industry.

 Students are offered courses in Computer Science & Engineering, Electrical Engineering & Computer Science, Computer Science & Molecular Biology, and Computer Science Economics & Data Science.